Detection of GW200105 with a targeted eccentric search: Methods

 For a direct comparison, we conduct another matched-filter search with a quasi-circular template bank, constructing with the {\tt TaylorF2} waveform~\cite{Arun:2008kb, Buonanno:2009zt} and covering the parameter space of Table~\ref{tab:bank_params}, but with zero eccentricity.
 The quasi-circular template bank contains $173,581$ templates, and is generated using the geometric method of~\cite{Brown:2012qf, Harry:2013tca} with a setup otherwise identical to that of the eccentric bank.
 We note that the introduction of eccentricity into the search increases the bank size by roughly an order of magnitude.

 As is commonly done in PyCBC~\cite{Babak:2012zx,Usman:2015kfa}, we filter the data of each detector independently against each of the two template banks to produce the signal-to-noise ratio (SNR), $\rho$, of a potential GW candidate or trigger~\cite{Allen:2005fk}.
 The data is sampled at a rate of 2048 Hz between 20 Hz and the Nyquist frequency.
 The SNR of a signal attains its optimal value when the detector noise is Gaussian and stationary, and the signal closely matches the template waveform.
 To reduce the impact of strong non-Gaussian features of data, we apply a correction to the SNR that encapsulates contributions from the reduced chi-square discriminator, $\chi_r^2$, that assesses the consistency of the signal with the morphology of a template waveform in the frequency domain~\cite{Allen:2004gu}.
 Additionally, we mitigate effects of local variations of the noise due to non-stationarities by incorporating the variance of the PSD $v_s(t)$ at given time $t$~\cite{2020CQGra..37u5014M, Nitz:2020oeq}.
 These contributions rescale the SNR to produce the reweighted SNR, $\hat{\rho}$, defined as~\cite{Babak:2012zx,2020CQGra..37u5014M} \be \hat{\rho} = \left[ \frac{1}{2} \left\{ 1 + \left( \frac{\chi_r^2}{v_s}\right)^3\right\} \right]^{-1/6} v_s^{-1/2} \rho, \ee where $\chi_r^2/v_s$ and $v^{}_s$ are set to unity when $\chi_r^2/v_s\leq 1$ and $v_s\leq 0.65$, respectively~\cite{2020CQGra..37u5014M}.
 Additionally, we discard triggers if either of $\chi_r^2$ and $v_s^{}$ exceeds 10 by setting $\hat{\rho}$ to unity.
-We use the same definition of $\chi_r^2$ in the eccentric search as in the quasi-circular search, since the {\tt TaylorF2Ecc} waveform model includes only the dominant GW mode at twice the orbital frequency, similar to {\tt TaylorF2}.
-The traditional $\chi_r^2$-test, that essentially tracks excess power in frequency bins might fail if signal contains multiple eccentric harmonics.
+We use the same definition of $\rho$ and $\chi_r^2$ in the eccentric search as in the quasi-circular search, since the {\tt TaylorF2Ecc} waveform model includes only the dominant GW mode at twice the orbital frequency, similar to {\tt TaylorF2}.
+Concretely, he {\tt TaylorF2Ecc} waveform model does not include higher eccentric harmonics or eccentric amplitude corrections, with eccentricity only entering through the phase evolution.
+Due to the qualitative similarity of {\tt TaylorF2Ecc} with {\tt TaylorF2}, the traditional matched-filter SNR $\rho$ and the associated $\chi_r^2$ statistics originally developed for spin-aligned, quasi-circular waveforms accounting only for quadrupolar radiation, remain applicable for the {\tt TaylorF2Ecc} model used in this work.
+The traditional $\chi_r^2$-test, that essentially tracks excess power in frequency bins using the same $\rho$ statistics might fail if signal or template contains multiple eccentric harmonics.